-In the 2012 City budget, funding of 54m$ has been allocated for phase 1 of the AVC (in addition to 10m$ previously allocated and not yet spent), often referred to as the “Hospital Link”.
+In the 2012 City budget, funding of 54m$ was allocated for phase 1 of the AVC (in addition to 10m$ previously allocated and not yet spent), often referred to as the “Hospital Link”.
 This road is a 1.2 km connection from Riverside Dr into the north side of the Ottawa Hospital complex and would form the middle section of the 3 sections of the road.
-The main reason for building Phase 1 has been given as reducing the traffic pressures on Smyth road/Riverside Dr leading into the hospital.
-Other reasons that are sometimes quoted are to reduce the traffic levels on Alta Vista Dr and to prepare the way for a new housing development on the current site of the NDMC (National Defence Medical Centre) lands.
-The extremely high cost is due to the fact that it requires and overpass over Riverside Dr, a realignment of the current lanes of Riverside Dr, a 2nd overpass over the Transitway, and an underpass under the CN rail line.
+The main reason for building Phase 1 was been given as reducing the traffic pressures on Smyth road/Riverside Dr leading into the hospital.
+Other reasons that were sometimes quoted were to reduce the traffic levels on Alta Vista Dr and to prepare the way for a new housing development on the current site of the NDMC (National Defence Medical Centre) lands.
+The extremely high cost was due to the fact that it required an overpass over Riverside Dr, a realignment of the current lanes of Riverside Dr, a 2nd overpass over the Transitway, and an underpass under the CN rail line.

-The design of this Hospital Link corresponds exactly with Phase 1 of the proposed AVC and it is difficult to understand how the City could contemplate spending such a large amount of money on what is merely a „driveway‟ to the hospital unless they were intending to eventually implement the complete roadway over the Rideau River and into Sandy Hill at the Nicholas/417 interchange.
+The design of this Hospital Link corresponds exactly with Phase 1 of the proposed AVC and it is difficult to understand how the City could contemplate spending such a large amount of money on what became merely a „driveway‟ to the back door of the hospital unless they were intending to eventually implement the complete roadway over the Rideau River and into Sandy Hill at the Nicholas/417 interchange.

 During the 2013 update of the Transportation Master Plan the future phases 2 and 3 of the AVC were de-prioritized and listed as post-2031 projects that were outside of the forseeable affordable road network plans.